sdc17/CrossGET/README.md

-# CrossGET
+# CrossGET: Cross-Guided Ensemble of Tokens for Accelerating Vision-Language Transformers.
-[Preprint] CrossGET: Cross-Guided Ensemble of Tokens for Accelerating Vision-Language Transformers.
+Code will be released soon.
+Please stay tuned.